Liam Lynch (Irish republican): War of Independence

 In Cork, Lynch reorganised the Irish Volunteers—the paramilitary organisation that became the Irish Republican Army (IRA)—in 1919, becoming commandant of the Cork No. 2 Brigade of the IRA during the guerrilla Anglo-Irish War.
-He helped capture a senior British officer, General Cuthbert Lucas, in June 1920, shooting a Colonel Danford in the incident.
+In June 1920, he helped capture Brigadier-general Cuthbert Lucas, wounding a British colonel named Danford during the incident.
 Lucas later escaped while being held by IRA men in County Clare.
 Lynch was captured, together with the other officers of the Cork No. 2 Brigade, in a British raid on Cork City Hall in August 1920.

 Terence McSwiney, Lord Mayor of Cork, was among those captured; he later died on hunger strike in protest at his detention.
 Lynch, however, gave a false name and was released three days later.
 He then began to organise a flying column within his IRA brigade to launch attacks on British targets.
 Having "made himself a leader out of force of his own convictions ... possessed by a sense of mission and by revolutionary ardour", Lynch believed independence could only be "hewed" by the British.

-In September 1920, Lynch, along with Ernie O'Malley, commanded a force that took the British Army barracks at Mallow.
-The arms in the barracks were seized and the building partially burnt.
-Before the end of 1920, Lynch's brigade had successfully ambushed British troops on two other occasions.
-Lynch's guerrilla campaign continued into early 1921, with some successes such as the ambush and killing of 13 British soldiers near Millstreet.
+In September 1920, Lynch, along with Ernie O'Malley, commanded a force that raided the British Army barracks at Mallow, County Cork, killing a sergeant of the 17th Lancers.
+The arms in the barracks were seized and the building was partially burnt.
+In response to the raid and other IRA activity in County Cork, British authorities increased their counterinsurgency operations in the county, resulting in a pattern of ambushes and counter-ambushes.
+The IRA's Mallow Battalion suffered heavy casualties in February 1921 and Lynch narrowly escaped from a firefight at the village of Nad on March 1921 that killed 4 IRA volunteers.

-In March–April 1921, the IRA was reorganised into divisions based on regions.
-Lynch's reputation was such that he was made commander of the 1st Southern Division.
-Ernie O'Malley brought that news from GHQ on 21 April.
-From April 1921 until the Truce that ended the war in July 1921, Lynch's command was put under increasing pressure by the deployment of more British troops into the area and the British use of small mobile units to counter IRA guerrilla tactics.
-Lynch was no longer in command of the Cork No. 2 Brigade, for he had to travel in secret to each of the nine IRA Brigades in Munster.
-By the time of the Truce, the IRA under Liam Lynch was increasingly hard-pressed and short of arms and ammunition.
-He, therefore, welcomed the Truce as a respite but expected the war to continue after it ended.
+Between March and April 1921, the IRA was reorganised into divisions based on regions, and Lynch was made commander of the 1st Southern Division.
+From April 1921 until the truce that ended the war in July 1921, Lynch was put under increasing pressure by the deployment of more British forces into the area and their use of small mobile units to counter IRA guerrilla tactics.
+Lynch was no longer in command of the Cork No. 2 Brigade, for he had to travel in secret to each of the nine IRA brigades in Munster.
+By the time the truce went into effect, Lynch's volunteers were increasingly hard-pressed by the British and short of arms and ammunition.
+He therefore welcomed the truce as a respite but expected the war to continue after it ended.